videojs/videojs-contrib-ads/README.md

 An optional feature that allows the manipulation of metadata tracks, specifically in the case of working with advertising cue points.

 For example, an ad integration may want to make an ad request when a cuepoint change has been observed.
-To do this, an ad integration would need to do somthing like this:
+To do this, an ad integration would need to do something like this:

 `player.ads.cueTextTracks.process(player, processTrack)`